Thailand

 Sala Ayutthaya:

-If you want to limit yourself to the biggies, I'd recommend the 5 most see temples are:
+If you want to limit yourself to the biggies, the five I'd prioritise are:

 Wat Phra Si Sanphet: Once the largest temple in the city, in the grounds of the former Royal Palace